 - Once you have the packaging ready, you can add the photo of your product with its packaging.

 Coming to the listing copy, you will definitely want to take your time with this step.
 It is because this is what is going to sell your products.
 People are going to buy your items based on how well you describe them.
 It is like making a sales pitch online and obviously, you don’t want to go wrong here.
-Additionally, you should also include your main keywords wherever possible – this will help your listings get a higher rank in the Amazon’s search results.
+Additionally, you should also include your main keywords wherever possible – this will help your listings get a higher rank in Amazon’s search results.
 This step is from an SEO perspective and is equally important.

-So, you will be writing a detailed title which will be followed by bullet points and description.
+So, you will be writing a detailed title which will be followed by bullet points and a description.
 Once again, remember to use the keywords but don’t overdo it – it may de-rank your listings.
 Keep it natural, easy to understand, and engaging.
 Put yourself in the customer’s perspective and imagine what you would like to read.
 You can also analyze your competition and see how they are doing it.
 This is another great way to get an idea of how to write an effective listing copy for your niche.

-Using a customized packaging is one of the best ways to set your product apart from the competition.
+Using customized packaging is one of the best ways to set your product apart from the competition.
 It gives your product a unique touch and also creates brand awareness in the market.

 Ideally, here is the information that you want to display on the packaging of your product – brand name, product name, the image of the product, country of manufacturing, brand logo, et cetera.
 Depending on the type of product you have, you may also be legally required to display additional information.